Park construction projects are underway. Expect noisy and dusty conditions at campground A and ramadas through June.

 Alamo Lake is arguably one of the best largemouth bass and crappie fisheries in Arizona!
 This 3,500 acre lake was created in 1968 following the construction of an earthen dam on the Bill Williams River.
 This lake is subject to abrupt water level fluctuations so we suggest checking current lake levels before your visit.
 Cabins and campgrounds make it possible for anglers to enjoy this remote lake for several consecutive days while taking advantage of hot fishing conditions.
 Rig the kids up with a bobber and a worm and they'll stay busy with the sunfish and bluegill while parents cast lures for largemouth bass.

-It's a lot of fun to catch a bunch of bass during the annual spawn.
+It’s a lot of fun to catch a bunch of bass during the annual spawn.
 The weather is great this time of year, the wildflowers are blooming, and the bass seem to hit almost everything you throw their way.
 Please keep in mind, that in order for a fishery, and subsequently the bass population to grow, fish recruitment must be at levels that allow it to do so.
-We ask that anglers practice catch and release during the spawn to ensure the bass are able to complete their goals of raising a bunch of little bass for your to catch a few years from now.
-This self regulation of take will ensure that you and your family will be able to have successful fishing trips to Alamo Lake for years to come.
+It's alright to keep a few during the spawn, but generally we ask that anglers practice catch and release during the spring to ensure bass are able to complete their goals of raising a bunch of little bass for your to catch a few years from now.
+This self-regulation of take will ensure that you and your family will be able to have successful fishing trips to Alamo Lake for years to come.

 Just as this beautiful desert lake supplies great fishing for largemouth bass, the crappie angler can catch memories at Alamo as well!
 The lake is home to voracious schools of stout black crappie that fight hard, and taste great!
 Because crappie are schooling fish, and can often be caught on bait (as opposed to lures) they are considered a great fish to get youngsters interested in angling.
 A fishfinder helps to locate schools suspended in the lake.
 After confirming you are over a school, drop minnows, or a commercially prepared crappie doughtype bait to that depth until you find what the fish prefer at that time and place.
 The depth in which the fish are frequenting will dictate if a bobber is used.